Harshitha8117/wikipedia/README.md

 ⭐Installation

-1. Clone the repository: `git clone https://github.com/your-username/wikipedia-clone.git`
+1. Clone the Repository: `git clone https://github.com/your-username/wikipedia-clone.git`
 2. Open `index.html` in a web browser to view the application.

 ⭐API Used